PolusAI/image-tools/segmentation/cellpose-inference-tool/README.md

 # Cellpose Inference Tool (v0.1.0)

-A WIPP plugin that segments cells and nuclei in fluorescence microscopy images using the [Cellpose](https://github.com/MouseLand/cellpose) deep-learning model.
+A plugin that segments cells and nuclei in fluorescence microscopy images using the [Cellpose](https://github.com/MouseLand/cellpose) deep-learning model.
 Images are read and written through [bfio](https://github.com/PolusAI/bfio), enabling support for the full range